Not sure if AmeriCare is right for you?

 Potential Mitigations

-- Your accountant must conduct a thorough analysis of the franchisor's complete financial statements, including all notes and the auditor's report.
+- Your accountant must conduct a thorough analysis of the franchisor's audited financial statements in Exhibit B, paying close attention to cash flow, debt, and reliance on franchise fees for revenue.

 High Franchisee Turnover